CaelWB/my-first-repo/README.md

 # About Me
 I am Cael WilkBrooks.
 ![Image of CAL Logo](https://www.calcharter.org/)
-I am a Student in the Tech Program t the Center or Advanced Learning.
+I am a Student in the Tech Program at the Center for Advanced Learning.
 My goal is to use GITHub to learn and interact with others.
 ## Skills
 * **Programming**: *HTML 5, Python, JavaScript*